pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

 Many to Many
 .....................................................................

-The available signature calculates the maximum flow from many sources to many sinks.
+Calculates the maximum flow from many sources to many sinks in a directed graph.

 .. code-block:: none